• Skip to primary navigation

 Intensely clashes into the yatai

-There is “Mikoshi togyo” (Shinto ritual where a mikoshi (portable shrine) parades to pray for happiness of people lining the path of the parade) in this festival.
+There is “Mikoshi togyo” (Shinto ritual where a mikoshi (portable shrine) parades to pray for the happiness of people lining the path of the parade) in this festival.

 This is a reason called “Kenka Matsuri” (Fight Festival).